Tutorial 16 - Graphics and Imaging

 Display images with drawImage(imgObj,x,y,this).

 Font and FontMetrics classes allow selection of different typefaces and sizes as well as providing information on the geometry of the type.
-The TextLayout class can be used to add simple textual messages to graphics.
-The method getOutline(transformHandle) returns an outline of the text as a shape.
-This can then be displayed with draw(shapevar).
-The method drawString() is used to write simple text to the canvas.
+The TextLayout class can be used to add simple textual messages to graphics. getOutline(transformHandle) returns an outline of the text as a shape.
+This can then be displayed with draw(shapevar). drawString() is used to write simple text to the canvas.

-The following is a simple awt Hello Graphics World application that demonstrates how to use JFC 2D objects for text display.
+The following is a Hello Graphics World app that demos how to use JFC 2D objects for text display.
 Included are gradient text, textured text and outlined text.